iszczesniak/cpp/memory/index.md

 destination.

-Compile the example with the flags `-fno-elide-constructors -std=c++14` (a flag of the GCC compiler), so that the compiler does not elide constructors.
-If you compile your code with C++17 (e.g., with `-std=c++17` in GCC) or higher, your request to disable constructor elision may be ignored by the compiler, because constructor elision in some cases is mandatory since C++17.
+Compile the example with the flags `-fno-elide-constructors -std=c++14` (a flag of a compiler), so that the compiler does not elide constructors.
+If you compile your code with C++17 or higher, your request to disable constructor elision may be ignored by the compiler, because constructor elision in some cases is mandatory since C++17.

 ## Exceptions